JohnMrziglod/cloud/README.md

 cameras.

 ## Installation
-Simply checkout clone this branch to your local computer by using this command:
+Simply clone this branch to your local computer by using this command:

     git clone https://github.com/JohnMrziglod/cloud.git